abenzer037/Multi-Task-Model-With-Keras/README.md

 The model  have one input but two outputs.
-A few of the shallow layers will be shared between the two outputs, I have been also use a ResNet style skip connection in the model.
+A few of the shallow layers  be shared between the two outputs, I have been also use a ResNet style skip connection in the model.
 I  used TensorFlow as our machine learning framework.
-The project uses the Google Colab environment.
+The project uses the Google Colab environment,Keras API and mnist datasets.

 I have accomplish it in by completing each task in the project: